Enjoy the Tiny House slide show here.

 THIS IS GRASSROOTS DEMOCRACY IN ACTION

-Over 500 people have come from all island districts to learn about current Tiny House legislation and building options to help solve our housing crisis.
-These high-energy, standing-room-only meetings signal just how needed the Tiny House solution is, and show a diversity of needs and applications for smaller foot print housing options.
-While the first Tiny House Bill did make it through the State House and Senate – and had County Council support – in 2017, the Governor vetoed it in July.
-We continue to research and analyze affordable housing opportunities, and to gather public feedback.
+Over 500 people from all island districts attended Hawaii Tiny House initiative events to learn about Tiny House legislation and building options to help solve the island’s housing crisis.
+These high-energy, standing-room-only meetings signaled just how needed the Tiny House solution is, and show a diversity of needs and applications for smaller foot print housing options.
+While the first strategic Tiny House Bill did make it through the State House and Senate – and had unanimous County Council support – the Governor vetoed it in July, 2017.
+In the 2018 legislative period, a revised bill, with different wording, was tabled.
+We continued to research and analyze affordable housing opportunities, and to gather public feedback.
 Your comments are welcome below.

 Tell us what you think in the message box below.